ooyala/html5-video-plugins/README.md

 ## Plug and Play capability

 core.js is a lightweight core player that enables core player functionality and provides a framework for video plugins.
 Most additional capabilities such as ads, discovery, and skin are separated from core player JS.
-To enable this functionality, you may be required load additional plugins.
+To enable this functionality, you may be required to load additional plugins.

 # Getting started